 What does the Multiple Hit column indicate?

 The Multiple Hit column indicates whether a specific dependency has been observed in more than one dataset.
 For example, in breast cancer, ERBB2 amplification has been associated with an increased dependency upon ERBB3 in three individual screens (Campbell et al 2016, Marcotte et al 2016, Cowley et al 2014) so is indicated with a Yes in the Multiple Hit column.
 Note that a dependency is only considered a Mulitple Hit if the same driver was associated with the same dependency in the same cancer type (or Pan-Cancer in both screens).
 A dependency seen in one dataset in lung cancer and in another in breast cancer would not be considered a Multiple Hit.
-You can download all multiple hit dependencies here.
+You can download all multiple hit dependencies from the 'Downloads' page

 How can I contribute a loss-of-function screen to CancerGD?